 - Policy Communication and Enforcement.
-Written policies and procedures exist that detail the healthcare organization’s policy (whether it is 100% tobacco-free or not) including a plan for enforcement and employee expectations.
-The tobacco-free policy defines staff members or departments that are responsible for enforcing the policy; including non-compliance.
+The organization has written policies and procedures that detail how the tobacco policy (whether 100% tobacco-free or not) is enforced and employee expectations.
+The policy defines staff or departments responsible for policy enforcement.

-- Tobacco Treatment Benefits.
-Tobacco treatment services are a covered benefit in the healthcare organization’s health insurance package for employees and their dependents.
-Benefits include coverage for counseling and medication for quitting tobacco, with minimal, or no barriers to utilization (i.e. copays, out of pocket costs, limits).
+- Tobacco Treatment Benefits for Employees.
+Tobacco treatment services are a covered benefit in the organization’s health insurance package for employees and their dependents.

 Questions?
 Contact [email protected] and we would be happy to assist you.